Fixer Exhaustion and the Clearing-Time Test

 Why thiosulfate fixer wears out, how retained silver complexes stain a negative, and the film-clip clearing test that flags a spent bath.

 Fixer rarely fails suddenly.
-It loses strength gradually as it is used, and a bath that still clears film, only slowly, can leave a negative that looks fine wet but yellows over years.
-The clearing-time test exists because that decline is invisible to the eye but measurable with a clock.
+It loses strength gradually as it is used, and a bath that still clears film, only slowly, can leave a negative that looks fine wet but yellows and browns over years as retained chemistry decomposes in the gelatin.
+The clearing-time test exists because that decline is invisible to the eye but measurable with a clock, and the residual-chemical tests below catch the failures the clock cannot.

-The critical point concerns the chemistry of those complexes.
-As James M. Reilly’s account of fixation chemistry in The Albumen and Salted Paper Book explains, thiosulfate must remain in excess: “there must be more thiosulfate ions present than are needed to react with all the silver ions present, or else insoluble complexes are formed which cannot be washed from the image layer.”
-Fixation proceeds through several silver-thiosulfate complexes, and one intermediate is soluble only in fresh thiosulfate.
+The dangerous resident is that intermediate.
+As James M. Reilly’s account of fixation chemistry in The Albumen and Salted Paper Book explains, thiosulphate must remain in excess: “there must be more thiosulfate ions present than are needed to react with all the silver ions present, or else insoluble complexes are formed which cannot be washed from the image layer.”
+Reilly notes there are probably at least three different kinds of silver-thiosulphate complex, and that the troublesome one is soluble only in fresh thiosulphate.
+His text describes classic hypo; modern darkrooms run rapid fixer, but the trap is identical.
+A bath too tired to push AgS2O3 through to the soluble dithiosulphate leaves the intermediate lodged in the gelatin, where water cannot reach it.

 Related posts